mbkusharki/IvoryPay_App/README.md

 # IvoryPay App User Registration Automation
-This repository contains an automation script developed using Selenium WebDriver and Java to automate the user registration process for the Ivorypay App.
+This repository contains an automation script developed using Selenium WebDriver and Java to automate the user registration process for the IvoryPay App.

-#Table of Contents
-Introduction
-Prerequisites
-Setup
-Usage
-Contributing
-License
 #Introduction
 The Ivorypay App User Registration Automation script automates the process of registering a new user on the Ivorypay App.
 The script uses Selenium WebDriver and Java programming language to interact with the application's web elements and simulate user actions.